Caregiver Respite & Peace of Mind

 - Stove and kitchen area sensors to address caregiver concerns about cooking safety, eating, and meal preparation

-- Customized verbal prompts to remind the individual to complete the activities of daily living (taking medication, bathing and hygiene, locking the doors when home for the day)
+- Customized verbal prompts to remind the individual to complete the activities of daily living (taking medication, bathing, hygiene routines, locking the doors when home for the day)

 - Medication dispenser (for medication adherence)